Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-This article starts
+This article starts from

-general theory on electoral democracy mechanisms, connected to a
+the assumption that no general theory on electoral democracy mechanisms,

-discusses the key concepts of monocratic election.
-In this way he notes how
+scenario, the Author discusses the key concepts of monocratic election.
+In this

-theory has been superseded by very varied concrete systems, which are often
+way he notes how theory has been superseded by very varied concrete systems,

-controversial, but are nevertheless tolerated due to the absence of a strong
+which are often controversial, but are nevertheless tolerated due to the

-theoretical background.
+absence of a strong theoretical background.
 With regard to proportional

 representativeness, the author notes that current rules tend to favor those who